PedroTelesFCUP/Beam_weaver/README.md

 An audited run saves `dose.npy`, `summary.json`, execution records and, when available, `shower3d.png` showing photon tracks from up to 40 primary histories.

-Comparison runs **MC1 and MC2 with independent random streams**, then Beam Weaver.
-Defaults are 0.05, 0.5, 1 and 5 MeV, with **2,000 primary photon histories per selected energy per method** (MC1, MC2 and Beam Weaver).
+Comparison runs MC1 and MC2 with independent random streams, then Beam Weaver.
+Defaults are 0.05, 0.5, 1 and 5 MeV, with 2,000 primary photon histories per selected energy per method (MC1, MC2 and Beam Weaver).
 For four energies this means 4 × 3 × 2,000 = 24,000 primary histories in total.
 It saves per-simulation energy-deposition arrays and `comparison.json`, including interaction fractions, elapsed time and throughput. `report` creates the comparison figures from those saved outputs.

 ```bash
 python -m beamweaver validate runs/training/v040_policy.pt --data-dir .